-The rights available to Traditional Owners whose native title is affected by the proposed future act are defined by where in the various sub-sections of the NTA the future act ‘sits’.
-Those rights are known as “procedural rights”.
+The rights available to traditional owners whose native title is affected by the proposed future act are defined by where in the various sub-sections of the NTA the future act ‘sits’.
+Those rights are known as ‘procedural rights’.
 Again as a general rule, the later in the list the future act is identified, the greater the rights (and potential benefits) that flow from it.

 To understand if a procedural right is available and, if so, the extent of that right, it is necessary to identify which of the NTA sections 24FA – 24NA covers it.

 There are circumstances where no procedural rights are available.
 Examples of this are low impact future acts or areas which are subject to s 24FA protection.
-Where procedural rights are available then the nature of the right varies depends on the type of future act.
+Where procedural rights are available then the nature of the right varies depending on the type of future act.
 These rights include:

-- The right to be notified and to be given an opportunity to comment on the proposed act
+- the right to be notified and to be given an opportunity to comment on the proposed act

-- The same procedural rights to the holder of a non-exclusive agricultural or non-exclusive pastoral lease would be entitled
+- the same procedural rights to the holder of a non-exclusive agricultural or non-exclusive pastoral lease would be entitled

-- The same procedural rights as would be forwarded to someone who is freehold title unless the area covered is in the ACT the Jervis Bay Territory
+- the same procedural rights as would be forwarded to someone who is freehold title unless the area covered is in the ACT the Jervis Bay Territory

-- Additionally to the same procedural rights as the holder of ordinary title, the right to be consulted, the right to object to the doing of the future act and the right to have that objection referred to, and heard by, an independent person or body
+- additionally to the same procedural rights as the holder of ordinary title, the right to be consulted, the right to object to the doing of the future act and the right to have that objection referred to, and heard by, an independent person or body

-- The right to negotiate.
+- the right to negotiate.

 The scheme is fundamentally aimed at avoiding racial discrimination by providing to native title claimants and native title holders the rights that would be available in the same circumstances to certain non-native title interest holders.